 #9.
 Goji Berry Nut Bars

-Instead of grabbing a sugar-packed nut bar from the supermarket, make some that your body will really appreciate at home.
+Instead of grabbing a sugar-packed nut bar from the supermarket, make some goji berry nut bars at home that your body will really appreciate, and will help with your adrenal fatigue.
 These delicious energy-boosting powerhouses can be prepared in only 30 minutes.

 Goji berries are rich in antioxidants and flavonoids.
 They detoxify your body and purify your blood.
 Combined with some healthy fats from the nuts and coconut oil, they will leave you feeling nourished and energized.